-- React thoughtfully to the content of a classmate's primary post utilizing content from class. -
+- React thoughtfully to the content of a classmate's primary post utilizing content from class.
+2 points - Included at least TWO of the following: COMPLIMENT: I like...

-2 points

-- o Included at least TWO of the following: COMPLIMENT: I like...
 COMMENT: I agree that ... because ...
 I disagree that ... because ...
 CONNECTION: I have also ...
 QUESTION: I wonder ...
-(Adapted from Gernsbacher, 2018)

-- Meet the 150-word minimum length 1 point

-- Use correct grammar and spelling.
+(Adapted from Gernsbacher, 2018) - Meet the 150-word minimum length 1 point - Use correct grammar and spelling.
 1 point

 The topics discussed in class will stimulate you to think about your own experiences.
 It is important that you relate the class content to your life but exercise some caution when disclosing very personal information on the class discussion forum.
-It is important that you continue to feel that this class is a safe learning environment, and personal self-disclosures can affect this.
+It is important that you continue to feel that this class is a safe learning environment, and personal selfdisclosures can affect this.
 So, be cautious when making highly personal statements.
 Furthermore, I expect everyone in the class to be respectful and considerate when replying to classmate's postings.

 Quizzes: There will be 14 quizzes this semester with approximately 10-15 questions worth one point each.
 The questions will be based on the reading and lecture material.
 The quiz for the week needs to be completed by 11:59 pm on Sunday night when the week ends.
 Make up quizzes will not be available after the Sunday deadline.
 You will be limited to one minute per question for each test.
 You are allowed to take the quiz 2xs; the highest score will be counted in the grade book.
-The quizzes are open book; however, you should prepare the same that you would for closed book quizzes.
+The quizzes are open book; however, you should prepare the same that you would for closed book quizzes due to a minute a question not being enough time spend significant time looking up material.

 Exams: Two exams will be given during the semester at midterm and final times.
 They will consist of multiple-choice and essay questions.
-You must complete the essay and multiple-choice portions of the exam by 11:59 pm on Sunday night of the week due.
+You must complete the essay and multiple-choice portions of the exam by 11:59 pm on Sunday night of the week due for midterm and Friday night of final exams week.
 Each exam is worth a total of 150 points.
 Please let me know as soon as possible if there is anything that is interfering with your ability to take to an exam during the scheduled week.